 Investing in employee education and training is crucial to the long-term success of most companies.
 In order to remain competitive, many employers offer tuition reimbursement programs to attract and retain talented employees.
 The programs also provide tax benefits.

-The vast majority of employees that participate in tuition reimbursement programs do so in compliance with their companies' rules.
-However, these programs can also fall victim to fraudulent activity in ways that might surprise you.
+The vast majority of employees that participate in tuition reimbursement programs do so to comply with their companies' rules.
+However, these programs can also fall victim to fraud in ways that might surprise you.

 For example, in one case, four employees submitted more than $400,000 in fraudulent expense requests to a Georgia company for college classes they never even enrolled in.
 (See right-hand box for details of the case.)